General FAQs

 In the Project Budget, can I include payment to myself?

-• Yes.
+- Yes.
 We encourage applicants to pay themselves and their collaborators.
+The current industry standard for paying yourself is around 15% of your total budget.

 I would like to apply with a film and/or digital media project.
 Is this considered visual arts?

-• Visual artists or artists, including filmmakers and digital media artists, with a history of presenting their work in visual art contexts are eligible to apply.
+- Yes.
+Visual artists or artists, including filmmakers and digital media artists, with a history of presenting their work in visual art contexts are eligible to apply.
+Please keep in mind that project proposals that follow our priority list & selection process will be highly considered over proposals that do not.

 What does it mean to have a history of presenting my work in a “visual art context”?